 Mark Wittig is inspired by the larger learning-disabled community to create artworks that comment on the learning disabled experience with language, and question the prevailing systems of education (and culture) which devalue fluencies and skills outside prevailing norms.
 To this end, he creates interactive artworks using photography, video and sound installations, performance art, and sculpture.

-Mark is currently focusing on his creative research.
+Mr. Wittig is currently a Photography & Design Instructor at North Little Rock High School an urban public school in North Little Rock, Arkansas.
 He was a Lecturer in the Department of Art, Graphic Design, and Art History at Oklahoma State University.
 Before teaching at Oklahoma State University Mark was the Photography Suite & Darkroom Coordinator for The Arts & Humanities Council of Tulsa at the Hardesty Arts Center and was the Photography Instructor at Tulsa School of Arts and Sciences, a charter high school in Tulsa, Oklahoma.
 Mr. Wittig has a Bachelor of Architecture with a Minor in Painting from the University of Arkansas, a Bachelor of Fine Arts in Drawing & Photography with a Minor in Art History from The University of Tulsa and a Master of Fine Arts in Open Media & Photography from The University of Tulsa.
 With this diverse education Mark has worked as an architectural designer, architectural illustrator, illustration editor, creative assistant and a teaching artist.